This post may contain affiliate links. Please read our disclosure policy.

 Step 1: In a medium bowl, whisk together flour, cocoa powder, baking powder and kosher salt.
 Set aside.

 Step 2: In the bowl of a stand mixer fitted with the paddle attachment, cream butter, granulated sugar and dark brown sugar until a smooth paste forms.
-Just like with chocolate chip cookies, we don’t want to aerate the mixture too much.
-This keeps the cookies thick and chewy.

 Step 3: Beat in the egg.
 Turn the mixer to low and add the vanilla and red food dye.
 Once it incorporates, beat it well.

 It is a delicate balance of timing.
 Add the dry ingredients too quickly and it will take longer to mix in and gluten will develop, but add them too slowly and the flour will be worked and gluten will develop anyway!
-Watch the video to see how I add my dry ingredients.
+Watch the red velvet cookies video to see how I add my dry ingredients.

 Step 5: Scoop or spoon out golf ball sized portions of the cookie dough.
 Roll into a ball and place on a parchment-lined baking sheet.
 Cover and refrigerate for at least 2 hours.